Medical and Clinical Psychology: Faculty

 Education: B.S.
 (1975) in Medical Microbiology and Psychology, Stanford University; M.A.
 (1977), M.Phil.
 (1979), and Ph.D.
 (1980) in Physiological and Social Psychology, Columbia University; National Research Service Award in Pharmacology (1976-1979), Columbia University College of Physicians & Surgeons

 Research Topics: Dr. Grunberg and his research group study appetitive behaviors (including nicotine, alcohol, caffeine, and food consumption), stress (including anticipatory stress), effects of mild traumatic brain injury, post-traumatic stress disorder, strategies to attenuate stress-related health effects, and leadership.
 We use rodents as subjects to conduct psychobiological experiments and humans as subjects to study stress reduction and leadership.

 Methods and Approach: Laboratory-based experiments; behavioral, cognitive, and biological measures (including biochemistry, proteomics, and receptor biology); clinic-based and field studies.

 Current Grant Support: CNRM, SRNT, USU

-Medical Student Teaching: Course Director for Medical Psychology throughout the School of Medicine four-year curriculum.
-Lectures include: Overview of psychology in the SOM curriculum; Principles of social psychology and learning relevant to medical practice; Principles of cognition, personality, and motivation relevant to medical practice; Introduction to military medicine leadership; Fundamentals of stress; Tobacco use; Substance use and abuse; Behavioral health and the military health system; Behavioral factors in preventive medicine; Communication and medical practice; Effective communication; Communicating difficult information; Team leadership.
+Medical Student Teaching: Lectures include: Principles of social psychology and learning relevant to medical practice; Principles of cognition, personality, and motivation relevant to medical practice; Introduction to military medicine leadership; Fundamentals of stress; Tobacco use; Substance use and abuse; Behavioral factors in preventive medicine; Communication and medical practice; Effective communication; Communicating difficult information; Team leadership.

-Graduate Student Teaching: Graduate courses in Medical & Clinical Psychology (Social Psychology, Appetitive & Addictive Behaviors, Psychopharmacology, Physiological basis of behavior); lectures in Introduction to Neuroscience, Advanced Topics and Techniques in Neuroscience, Behavioral Neuroscience, Traumatic Brain Injury Neurobiology, Introduction to Molecular and Cell Biology.
+Graduate Student Teaching: Teaching in graduate courses in Medical & Clinical Psychology (Social Psychology, Appetitive & Addictive Behaviors, Psychopharmacology, Physiological basis of behavior); lectures in Introduction to Neuroscience, Advanced Topics and Techniques in Neuroscience, Behavioral Neuroscience, Traumatic Brain Injury Neurobiology, Introduction to Molecular and Cell Biology.

 Mentoring: Dr. Grunberg has supervised 30 doctoral dissertations in Medical Psychology, Clinical Psychology, and Neuroscience.
-He currently is training six Ph.D. students in his laboratory.
+He currently is training seven Ph.D. students in his laboratory.
 Dr. Grunberg also mentors faculty, undergraduates, and high school students.